- How do I find out more about individual Houses?

 In addition, the Overseas Co-ordinator, will organise social events to ensure that pupils settle quickly and easily and have the chance to get to know other pupils and staff.

 Each boarding house has access to a number of computers linked to the school’s network giving access to the internet, emails, student intranet and secure storage areas for homework, coursework, research and communication.
-Many pupils also own their own laptop/iPad.
-In addition there is also access to computers through the school library.
+Pupils are required to bring a portable device for use throughout the working day, either a laptop or a tablet with keyboard.

 Many of our pupils have mobile phones and these are permitted in school, however, mobile phones should not be turned on during class or prep time.